 Mine closure geochemistry Mine wastes often have negative impacts on water quality in post-mining landscapes.
-This research examines the biogeochemical co-evolution of mine wastes and associated waters at active, reclaimed and abandoned mines.
-Relationships between hydrogeological conditions and and biogeochemical processes are being examined to improve understanding of long-term controls on water quality.
+This research examines the biogeochemical evolution of mine wastes and associated waters at active, reclaimed and abandoned mines.
+Relationships between hydrogeological conditions and and biogeochemical processes within are being examined to improve understanding of long-term controls on water quality.
 Results support development of mine closure strategies aimed at reducing long-term contaminant fluxes within closure landscapes at both oil sands and metal mines.

 Groundwater remediation Inorganic contaminants derived from mining and other industrial activities often pose a risk to water quality.
 Passive remediation methods for these contaminated waters have significantly advanced over the past two decades.
 However, much of this research has been focused on remediation efficiency and our understanding of attenuation mechanisms and reaction product stability remains incomplete.
-This research is focused on constraining metal and metalloid remediation mechanisms and on assessing the long-term stability of reaction products in passive remediation systems that utilized industrial by-products as treatment media.
+This research is focused on constraining metal remediation mechanisms and on assessing the long-term stability of reaction products in passive remediation systems that utilize industrial by-products as treatment media.

 Create your own unique website with customizable templates.